Floydlang/floyd/docs/README.md

 Floyds web page: [www.floydlang.org](https://www.floydlang.org "Floyd language's Homepage")

-The goal is to make a programming language that
+The goal is to make a programming language that:

-- Executes faster than the same programming written in C or C++ - it should be the prefered language to write a video game engine with, for example
+- Executes faster than the same programming written in C or C++ - it should be the preferred language to write a video game engine with, for example

 - Makes it fast and simple to program - less accidental complexity